X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim03floorplan.md

 This code first retrieves the width and length of our future city, which will be 3x3 in the case of our current floorMap.
 Next, we create a List capable of storing **VertexPositionNormalTextures**.
 The main advantage of a List over an array is that you do not have to specify the number of elements you are going to add.
 You can just add elements, and the List will grow larger automatically.

-> Although "List's" are very convenient and useful for setting up data as we have done with out Vertices list, they should not be used in situations that require high-frequency lookups, such as within an **Update** loop.
-For these cases it is far better (and performant) to use a **for** loop.
+> Although "List's" are very convenient and useful for setting up data as we have done with our Vertices list, they should not be used in situations that require high-frequency lookups, such as within an **Update** loop.
+For these cases, it is far better (and performant) to use a **for** loop.

 Next, we scroll through the contents of the **floorMap** array, whenever a 0 is found in the floorMap, we want this loop to add 6 vertices to the List (2 triangles).
 We will finish this off properly later, for now, imagine that when the for loop finishes, the List contains 6 vertices for each 0 tile found in the floorMap.